Family Activities

 The Coolest New Year’s Eve Hotels for Kids in the U.S.

 New Year’s Eve looks a lot different for me now that I’m a parent.
 The sparkly dresses and late-night parties have been swapped for cozy pajamas, sparkling cider, and counting down to the 9 PM East Coast ball drop.
 And honestly—no complaints here.
 There’s something sweet about making the night fun and memorable for my kids and waking up on January 1st feeling rested instead of regretting life choices.
-But the traveler in me does love looking for New Years Eve hotels that go all out with kid festivities over the holiday–and I’ve found some great ones.
-Whether your idea of the perfect New Year’s Eve involves staying up until…
+But the traveler in me does love looking for New Years Eve hotels that go all out with kid festivities over the holiday.
+And I’ve found some great ones.
+Whether your idea of the perfect New Year’s Eve involves staying up…

 Gift Experiences For Kids: Gift Guide